Learn About The Law

 (C) The name and address of the caretaker parent's place of employment or program of education or training;

-(D) The hours for which child care services have been provided for the child;
+(D) The hours for which the child has been enrolled with the center, home, in-home aide, camp, or provider and the hours for which child care services have been provided for the child;

-(E) Any other information required by the county department of job and family services or the state department of job and family services.
+(E) Any other information required by the county department of job and family services or the department of children and youth.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.